LukeCarrier/moodle-ubiquitous/docs/using/in-development.md

 The first time you start the servers, and whenever you make changes to the Salt states, you'll need to converge the state of the machines:

 ```
-# Fetch necessary binaries from the Internet; they're all checksummed on their
-# way in :)
-$ ./make-cache

 # Provision the Salt master first, opening the ports necessary for
 # master-minion configuration
 $ vagrant ssh --command 'sudo salt salt state.apply'